Battle Hymn (film)

 Battle Hymn is a 1957 American war film directed by Douglas Sirk and starring Rock Hudson as Lieutenant Colonel Dean E. Hess, a real-life United States Air Force fighter pilot in the Korean War who helped evacuate several hundred war orphans to safety.
 The cast also includes Anna Kashfi, Dan Duryea, Don DeFore, Philip Ahn, and Martha Hyer.
 The film was produced by Ross Hunter and filmed in CinemaScope.

 Hess's autobiography of the same name was published concurrently with the release of the film.
 He donated his profits from the film and the book to a network of orphanages he helped to establish.
 The film is one of the most well-known American films about the Korean War.
-In South Korea, it is noted for its depiction of Col. Hess (known as the “Father of the Korean War Orphans”), and is aired annually during Memorial Day.
+In South Korea, it is noted for its depiction of Col. Hess (known as the "Father of the Korean War Orphans"), and is aired annually during Memorial Day.

 Plot

 In the summer of 1950, one month after North Korea's invasion of South Korea, Dean Hess has been a small town minister in Ohio for two years.
 He has been suffering a crisis of conscience, however.
-He realizes he cannot continue as a priest, due to the overwhelming guilt he still feels from accidentally dropping a bomb on an orphanage and killing 37 children, when he was a fighter pilot flying over Germany during World War II.
+He realizes he cannot continue as a Protestant minister due to the overwhelming guilt he still feels from accidentally dropping a bomb on an orphanage and killing 37 children, when he was a fighter pilot flying over Germany during World War II.
 Hess volunteers to return to the cockpit, leaving his wife behind in Ohio.
 He promises her he won't see combat, since he will be the senior USAF advisor/Instructor Pilot to the Republic of Korea Air Force, only serving as a teacher and flying F-51D Mustangs.

 As Hess and his cadre of USAF instructors train the South Korean pilots, young orphaned Korean refugees begin to gather at the base - first a few, but soon dozens.
 Hess takes pity on the children and orders them to be fed.
 Soon, he solicits the aid of two Korean adults, En Soon Yang and Lun Wa, and establishes a shelter for the orphans in an abandoned Buddhist temple, which soon has over 400 children.
 En Soon Yang falls in love with Hess, but does not tell him directly.
 Instead, she tells him of a Korean tradition that the pine tree represents eternity, because it does not change with the seasons.
 She tells him of two pine trees planted on her native island of Cheju, honoring two lovers who could not be together in this life.
 Later, she listens, heartbroken, as he tells her his wife back home is pregnant.